When to Quit Your Job: 9 Signs It's Time (and 3 Signs It's Not)

 Nearly half the workforce is already looking.
 The question isn't whether other people leave — it's whether you're subsidizing your employer's retention budget with your own career growth.

 Staying too long at one company is statistically more damaging to lifetime earnings than switching too often.
 Workers who make strategic moves every 2-3 years earn significantly more over a career than those who wait for annual raises to compound.
-The average American holds 12 jobs in a career — and the highest earners are typically on the higher end of that number.
+The four traps — loss aversion, sunk cost fallacy, golden handcuffs, and comfort misidentified as stability — keep professionals in roles 12-18 months past the optimal switch point.

 But leaving on impulse is just as costly as staying too long.
 The difference between a strategic quit and an emotional one?
 A framework.